-^{}Because Farmers Home terminology does not distinguish between "repair" and "rehab", the terms are used interchangeably in this tudy.
+\Because Farmers Home terminology does not distinguish between "repair" and "rehab", the terms are used interchangeably in this study.

-cossible Type of Work
+Possible Type of Work

-Although the 502 program usually has been used for new construction, the loans can be used for rehabilitation of existing stock as well.
-The rehabilitation may be performed in conjunction with the purchase of an existing house or an occupied unit.
-Improvements may include the installation of a water supply and sewage disposal, the addition of bathrooms, central heating, and kitchens, including a refrigerator, stove, washer and dryer.
+Although the 502 program usually has been used for new construction, the loans can be used for repair of existing stock as well.
+The repair may be performed in conjunction with the purchase of an existing house or an occupied unit.
+Improvements may include the repair of a water supply and sewage disposal, or any house components; and the replacement of fixtures, including a refrigerator, stove, washer and dryer.
+502 repair loans can be used for cosmetics such as painting and new ceilings.
 Funds can also be used for landscaping, legal expenses, the improvement of farm labor housing, and in certain cases, the refinancing of debts.